logo

 “I’m building a 360/VR video experience”

 VLC for Unity includes 360-degree video with Ambisonics spatial audio at no extra cost.
-AVPro Video supports 360 in their Ultra tier ($900).
+AVPro Video supports VR/360 playback, with spatial 360 audio in Ultra ($900).
 For VR-specific features like spatial audio, VLC for Unity is the most cost-effective option.

 “I need the broadest platform coverage right now”

-AVPro Ultra ($900) or HISPlayer cover the most platforms today including visionOS and tvOS.
+AVPro Ultra ($900) or HISPlayer cover the most Apple/XR platforms today including visionOS and tvOS.
 VLC for Unity already supports Linux, while visionOS and WebGL are still in development.
+If Linux, RTSP, broad codec coverage, or casting matter, VLC for Unity is the better fit.

 “I need to play unusual or legacy formats”